Raymond Alphonse Lucker

 Raymond Alphonse Lucker (February 24, 1927 – September 19, 2001) was an American prelate of the Catholic Church.
 He served as bishop of the Diocese of New Ulm in Minnesota from 1976 to 2000.
-He previously served as an auxiliary bishop of the Archdiocese of St. Paul and Minneapolis from 1971 to 1976.
+He previously served as an auxiliary bishop of the Archdiocese of St. Paul and Minneapolis in Minnesota from 1971 to 1976.

 Biography

 Early life

-Raymond Lucker was born in St. Paul, Minnesota, the third of six children of Alphonse J. and Josephine Theresa (née Schiltgen) Lucker.
+Raymond Lucker was born in Saint Paul, Minnesota, the third of six children of Alphonse J. and Josephine Theresa (née Schiltgen) Lucker.
 His father, a railroad worker, died in 1940 at age 42, the day before Raymond began the eighth grade.
-His mother (1899-1999), who was the daughter of a farmer, later married Joseph Stephen Mayer in 1948.
+His mother, who was the daughter of a farmer, later married Joseph Stephen Mayer in 1948.
 He spent many of his childhood summers working on his grandparents' farm east of the Twin Cities.

 He received his early education at the parochial school of Sacred Heart Parish, and entered Nazareth Hall Preparatory Seminary in 1941.
-He then studied at St. Paul Seminary, where he earned a Bachelor of Arts degree in Philosophy (1948) and a Master of Arts degree in Church history (1952).
+He then studied at St. Paul Seminary, where he earned a Bachelor of Arts degree in philosophy (1948) and a Master of Arts degree in Church history (1952).
 He earned his master's degree with a thesis entitled: "Some Aspects of the Life of Thomas Langdon Grace, Second Bishop of St. Paul".

 Priesthood

-On June 7, 1952, Lucker was ordained to the priesthood by Bishop James J. Byrne at the Cathedral of St. Paul.
+On June 7, 1952, Lucker was ordained to the priesthood for the Archdiocese of Saint Paul by Bishop James J. Byrne at the Cathedral of St. Paul.
 His first assignment was as assistant director of the archdiocese's Office of the Confraternity of Christian Doctrine.
 He served as assistant director until 1958, when he was named director of the office and professor of catechetics at St. Paul Seminary, serving in both positions until 1969.

 In 1964, Lucker was sent to further his studies at the Pontifical University of St. Thomas Aquinas in Rome, where he earned a Doctor of Sacred Theology degree in 1966 with a thesis titled "The Aims of Religious Education in the Early Church and in the American Catechetical Movement".
 During his studies in Rome, he participated in the Second Vatican Council.

 Following his return to Minnesota, Lucker served as superintendent of education for the archdiocese from 1966 to 1969.
 He received a Ph.D. in Education ("Some Presuppositions of Released Time") from the University of Minnesota in 1969.
 From 1969 to 1971, he worked in Washington, D.C. as the director of the Department of Education for the newly created United States Catholic Conference.
 During his tenure as director, he was named an honorary prelate by Pope Paul VI.